 Connecting the STM32 Nucleo board to your smartphone

-The STM32 Nucleo board allows developers to try out new ideas and quickly create prototypes with the STM32 MCUs.
+The STM32 Nucleo board allows developers to try out new ideas and quickly create prototypes with STM32 MCUs.
 STM32 Nucleo boards can easily be extended with wireless capabilities using a TapNLink module.
-In this tutorial we will be programming our Nucleo-L476RG with a project that use an ADC peripheral to perform a single ADC conversion of the internal temperature sensor, then connect it to a TapNLink Primer to send the temperature data by BLE to a mobile phone.
+In this tutorial we will program our Nucleo-L476RG with a project that uses an ADC peripheral to perform a single ADC conversion of the internal temperature sensor, then connects it to a TapNLink Primer to send the temperature data by BLE to a mobile phone.

-TapNLink Primer Evaluation Kit: this is an evaluation kit that allows iot designers to test all the advantages of IoTize TapNLink products for building a connected electronic system.
+TapNLink Primer Evaluation Kit: Evaluation kit that allows iot designers to test all the advantages of IoTize TapNLink products for building a connected electronic system.
 You can purchase a TapNLink Primer Evaluation Kit from Digikey.

-IoTize Studio: the PC-based configuration software that we will use for configuring TapNLink Primer.
+IoTize Studio: The PC-based configuration software that we use to configure TapNLink Primer.
 You can download and install the software from http://docs.iotize.com/Downloads.

-NUCLEO-L476RG board: Affordable and flexible platform to ease prototyping using a STM32L476RG microcontroller.
-You will find additional information about this platform from ST website.
+NUCLEO-L476RG board: Affordable and flexible platform that eases prototyping using a STM32L476RG microcontroller.
+See additional information on ST website.

-STM32CubeL4 MCU Firmware Package: The STM32CubeL4 software platform for the STM32L4 series.
+STM32CubeL4 MCU Firmware Package: A software platform for the STM32L4 series.
 You can find this package on GitHub.
-For this tutorial we will be using the ADC_TemperatureSensor from the sample projects.
+For this tutorial we will use the ADC_TemperatureSensor sample project.

 STM32 Software Development tools: You will need an integrated development environment (IDE) with C compiler and debugger as well as the embedded software libraries required to configure and initialize the MCU with the project samples.
-In this tutorial we will be using Raisonance Tools that you can download and use for free ( up to 64 Kbytes of code ) but you can use any other STM32 development toolchain for building and programming the sample project.
+In this tutorial we use Raisonance Tools that you can download and use for free (up to 64 KBytes of code) but you can use any other STM32 development toolchain to build and program the sample project.

-'Tap Manager' app on a mobile phone: TapNLink companion App, helping with Taps configuration in developer mode.
+'Tap Manager' app on a mobile phone: TapNLink companion App, helping configure Taps in developer mode.
 Tap Manager could also be used as the 'End User' monitoring App with TapNLinks.
 Tap Manager is available on Google Play for Android smartphones and App Store for iPhones.